-Before becoming Dean in 2009, Philip was Deputy Dean of the School of Management at Bath and previously worked at Warwick, Adelaide, Southampton and Lisboa Universities.
+Before becoming a Dean in 2009, Philip was Deputy Dean of the School of Management at the University of Bath and previously worked at Warwick, Adelaide, Southampton and Lisboa Universities.
 He is a Fellow of the British Computer Society, Academy of Social Sciences, Centre for Distance Education, and the Higher Education Academy.
 He is also a Senior Scholar of the Association of Information Systems and a former president of the UK Academy for Information Systems.
 Prior to becoming an academic, Philip worked in insurance, accounting and systems analysis.
 His long-standing interest in skills development and opportunities for reskilling led him to his current role as a Route Panel Member.

 HR Director, Ward Security

 Caroline is the HR Director for Ward Security, a national security company employing 1,000 staff across the UK.
 She has held this appointment since 2016, providing strategic transformational advice and support to the Board and serving as a member of the senior leadership team.

 Prior to joining Ward, Caroline had a successful track record as an HR generalist in industries such as pharmaceutical manufacturing, distribution and logistics, and engineering systems.
 During her 25-year career, she has held a number of senior operational roles in major FMCG companies, where her strong focus on the customer promise and commercial acumen helped drive operational excellence and led to awards for ‘Outstanding Employee Contribution’ and ‘Supply Chain Innovation’.

 Under Caroline’s drive to inspire the skills agenda, Ward Security has launched the Ward Security Training Academy, offering a ‘Train to Gain Employment’ programme that provides access to nationally recognized security training qualifications and a direct career path into employment.